-Books to Help Children Cope with Separation and Loss

-by Joanne E Bernstein and R. R. Bowker A bibliographic guide to fiction and nonfiction books designed to help children from age 3 to 16 during grief.
+Books to Help Children Cope with Separation and Loss by Joanne E. Bernstein and R. Bowker A bibliographic guide to fiction and nonfiction books designed to help children from age 3 to 16 during grief.

-Living with Death

-by Judith Bisignano

-This is a workbook.
-Adults must play a
+Living with Death by Judith Bisignano This is a workbook for ages 11 to adult.

-significant role in assisting children to

-understand and accept their feelings.
-Ages